rackerlabs/support-how-to/content/cloud-images/sharing-images-in-the-cloud-control-panel.md

 Here's a quick overview of some aspects of image sharing.
-To keep things clear, we'll refer to the person who's created an image to share as the "producer", and the person who wants to use that image as the "consumer".
-(Putting it another way, the "producer" is the share-er, and the "consumer" is the share-ee.)
+To keep things clear, we'll refer to the person who's created an image to share as the *producer*, and the person who wants to use that image as the *consumer*.
+(Putting it another way, the *producer* is the share-er, and the "consumer" is the share-ee.)

 -   **Support for shared images:** Shared images are considered *nonstandard images* (for more information, see [Standard and Non-Standard Images](/how-to/rackspace-standard-and-non-standard-images)).

-    **Note:** Regardless of the service level you are subscribed to, we cannot guarantee supportability of these images.
-Your SLA on cloud servers that use shared images will extend only to the physical infrastructure on which the shared image resides.
+    **Note:** Regardless of the service level that you are subscribed to, we cannot guarantee supportability of these images.
+Your service level agreement (SLA) on cloud servers that use shared images extends only to the physical infrastructure on which the shared image resides.

 -   **Visibility of shared images (anti-spam):** If someone shares an image with you, you can see it within your list of bootable images only if you want to.
 Only images that you have specifically *accepted* appear in your image list.
-You always have the option to *reject* an image that's been shared with you if you don't want it to clutter up your image list.
+If you don't want an image shared with you to clutter up your image list, you always have the option to *reject* it.

 -   **Image sharing is account-to-account:** If you have an account in which you've created additional users, users who have been assigned